-Once appointed, the executor “manages the estate in the same way that a business person runs a business.
-The executor ensures that all debts are paid, all taxes are paid, all assets are taken care of, and then distributes the remaining assets to the beneficiaries in accordance with the law and will.
+Once appointed, the executor is responsible for managing the estate in the same way a business person runs a business.
+This includes ensuring all debts are paid, all taxes are paid, all assets are taken care of, and then distributing the remaining assets to the beneficiaries in accordance with the law and will.
 The executor has the authority of the probate court to administer the affairs of the estate.
-The executors can use the estate money in the manner they determine best for the inheritance and to fulfill the wishes of the deceased.
+The executor's most important power is to distribute assets to designated beneficiaries.

 This involves transferring the title or deed to the new owners of the asset.
 This won't happen until all debts are paid, including federal taxes, state taxes, and estate taxes.
 The executor is nominated by their Last Will and Testament and is appointed by the Court.
 Their responsibilities include paying debts, collecting assets, resolving claims against the estate, and distributing assets among the beneficiaries of the will.